dested/safe-schema/README.md

 You define your network schema just as you normally would using TypeScript types, then use `SafeSchema` to generate a runtime version of that schema.
 You will get full intellisense support when invoking `makeSchema<SimpleMessage>({})`, allowing you to easily define the DataTypes of your model (for instance `number` as `uint16`), as well as the ability to easily **change your schema** and have TypeScript throw the appropriate errors for missing values at compile time.

-Calling `SchemaDefiner.generate<SimpleMessage>(SimpleMessageSchema)` generates JavaScript **at runtime** that is hand built to read and write your model to and from an `ArrayBuffer`.
+Calling `generateSchema(simpleMessageSchema)` generates JavaScript **at runtime** that is hand built to read and write your model to and from an `ArrayBuffer`.
 There is no switch case behind the scenes, every model generates unique JavaScript which executes **lightning fast**!
 Only exactly as many bytes will be sent over the wire as needed.

 Take a look at the [complexGameState](__tests__/complexGameState.ts), [kitchenSink](__tests__/kitchenSink.ts), and the other tests for complex and real-world examples.